dokku/dokku-elasticsearch/README.md

 ELASTICSEARCH_URL=http://lolipop:SOME_PASSWORD@dokku-elasticsearch-lolipop:9200/lolipop
 ```

 The host exposed here only works internally in docker containers.
-If you want your container to be reachable from outside, you should use the 'expose' subcommand.
+If you want your container to be reachable from outside, you should use the `expose` subcommand.
 Another service can be linked to your app:

 ```shell
 dokku elasticsearch:link other_service playground
 ```

 It is possible to change the protocol for `ELASTICSEARCH_URL` by setting the environment variable `ELASTICSEARCH_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground ELASTICSEARCH_DATABASE_SCHEME=http2